-Welcome to the accessibility statement for Gladstone's Library.
+Welcome to the accessibility statement for the Gladstone's Library website.
 This page covers the accessibility and standards compliance measures taken by Gladstone's Library, as well as guidelines on how to take advantage of these features.
 We have made every reasonable attempt to make the content on this website as accessible as possible to all disabled persons.

 Why does our site need to be accessible?

 An accessible website has a huge number of advantages - Blind users may utilise a screen reader which uses speech synthesis to read out a website's content, valid and semantic XHTML design means that this will work the way that the software intends.
 Partially Sighted visitors will need to increase the size of the text on the website.
 Deaf visitors and those with no mouse access along with web users with Colour Blindness and even Epilepsy are also considered.